-- Identify the communication requirements specified or implied by NEC 2014, NEC 2017 and UL 1741 that pertain to module-level rapid shutdown. - Describe a communication framework that is open, flexible, scalable, and available royalty-free to manufacturers of power electronics, PV modules, inverters, and PV balance-of-system components that addresses module-level rapid shutdown requirements. - Define parameters and operating ranges associated the communication framework to support module-level rapid shutdown such that disparate components can be evaluated for conformance to this specification and multi-vendor interoperability can be achieved.
+- Identify the communication requirements specified or implied by NEC 2014, NEC 2017, NEC 2020 and UL 1741 that pertain to module-level rapid shutdown.
+For multi-module shutdown (e.g. two modules or string level), requirements are also defined throughout the document where relevant and in Appendix E: Multi-module RSD. - Describe a communication framework that is open, flexible, scalable, and available royalty-free to manufacturers of power electronics, PV modules, inverters, and PV balance-of-system components that addresses module-level rapid shutdown requirements. - Define parameters and operating ranges associated the communication framework to support module-level rapid shutdown such that disparate components can be evaluated for conformance to this specification and multi-vendor interoperability can be achieved.